septag/Junkyard/README.md

 *PC/Windows* is the primary platform, because it's the platform I use for my daily development.
 Maintaining build and tooling on multiple OSes is just a lot of work.
 So please keep in mind that other platforms might be buggy, not as polished or not fully feature complete.
 To build and run the projects, first thing is running the Setup script after fetching the repo:

 ### Setup.bat/Setup.sh
+After pulling or updating the repo, run this script.
 This script fetches, heavier dependencies for baking assets.
 And there is also the option to download and install required or optional SDKs and standalone tools.

 So first, you need to run `Setup.bat` (or `Setup.sh` if you are in a Unix environment).